Shaderx/Where-Winds-Meet-Midi-Player/README.md

 - **Beautiful Spotify-style interface** - Dark theme with smooth animations
 - **Easy to use** - Just drag your MIDI files and click play
-- **Play without focus** - No need to focus the game window, play while doing other things
+- **Play without focus** - No need to focus the game window, play while doing other things (local mode only)
+- **Cloud gaming support** - Works with GeForce Now, Xbox Cloud Gaming, etc. (requires focus)
 - **Smart music selection** - Automatically adjusts notes to fit the game's instrument
 - **Multiple note modes** - 7 different note calculation algorithms to choose from
 - **21/36 key toggle** - Switch between 21-key (natural notes) and 36-key (with sharps/flats) modes